Irratzo/Containers/content/mpi_contain.rst

 *Note that base path of the the executable to run is hardcoded in the run script* so the command line parameter to provide when running a container based on this image is relative to this base path, for example, `startup/osu_hello`, `collective/osu_allgather`, `pt2pt/osu_latency`, `one-sided/osu_put_latency`.

-.. exercise :: Build and test the OSU Micro-Benchmarks image
+.. exercise:: Build and test the OSU Micro-Benchmarks image

   .. tabs::